-Recent IDC findings show that 90% of enterprise data is unstructured, with over 80% consisting of images, videos, audio, and text documents.
-As organizations struggle to make sense of this diverse data landscape, multimodal RAG (Retrieval Augmented Generation) has emerged as a game-changing solution.
+Recent IDC findings indicate that 90% of enterprise data is unstructured, comprising over 80% of images, videos, audio, and text documents.
+As organizations struggle to make sense of this diverse data landscape, multimodal RAG (Retrieval Augmented Generation ) has emerged as a game-changing solution.

 While traditional RAG systems excel at processing text, they fall short when dealing with product images, technical diagrams, video tutorials, or voice recordings.
 This critical limitation has pushed forward the development of multimodal RAG architectures that can process, understand, and generate insights from multiple data types simultaneously.
 Let’s explore why Multimodal RAG is the future of AI innovation and how it’s reshaping industries worldwide.